“Buy now pay later” is phrase that has sent young people into a fast fashion frenzy.

 As JD states, the Swedish app is for people who “wanna cop some new gear but can’t wait until pay day”.
 The app allows users to ‘try before they buy’ allowing shoppers 14-30 days to pay for their online order.

-This means if users wish to buy a truck load of clothes, they can try them on, send back what they don’t like and pay for what they keep.
+This means if users wish to buy a large amount of clothes, they can try them on, send back what they don’t like and pay for what they keep.
 Removing one of the biggest obstacles that comes with online shopping- waiting for returns to be credited.

 Lydia Alton, 22, self-taught baker admits she doesn’t let herself use the app anymore because she is continuously late with payments, “They make it out to be super chill, ‘don’t worry, just pay later’”.